 Make sure to check out our Forming a New Organization Guide

 Become familiar with institutional policies, specifically student organization policies for officers, advisors, and activities, to ensure that the proposed organization will adhere to expectations for the entire USA community.
 Review the Student Organization Handbook.

 Students are permitted a grace period in which they have access to facilities and services to recruit members.
 Please review the Flyer Posting Policy and follow the rules regarding flyers on campus.
 In order to be considered for recognition, groups are required to have at least 10 members (a valid J# for each member is required on the application).

 Enlist a faculty or staff member as an advisor for the organization.
 Additional advisors may be obtained as necessary.
 The advisor needs to sign an Advisor Agreement (see “Advisor” section).
 This will need to be sent to the Office of Student Activities once the application is submitted.

-4. Create a constitution and bylaws
+4. Create a constitution

 5. Complete the online application.